Skip to content

 Uncoated papers do not have any coating and are more porous.
 The ink soaks into the paper and has a softer, warmer appearance.

-Coated papers are categorized in two ways: by their finish: gloss, dull, silk, or matte or by quality (brightness and price).
+Coated papers are categorized by their finish—gloss, dull, silk, or matte—or by quality (brightness and price).

 Corrugated cardboard and paperboard are often clay-coated, sealing the substrate and preventing the ink from being absorbed.
 Coated materials produce better-printed results.
 Inks applied to porous, uncoated substrates produce less consistent results.